blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/advanced.md

 it uses the docker-java library (${docker_java_project_url}) to access the Docker registry to pull the image.

-If *docker pull* works from the command line, then ${solution_name} should also be able to pull that image, because docker-java can be configured the same way as the Docker command line utility.
+If *docker pull* works from the command line, then ${solution_name} should also be able to pull that image, because docker-java can be configured the same way as the Docker command line utility (*docker*).

 There are also other ways to configure docker-java.
 For more information on configuring docker-java (and therefore ${solution_name}) for your Docker registry, refer to: